Masters of Evil1 of 30

 Vulture also has a code of sorts, as he chooses not to rat out Peter Parker to another criminal after their big scuffle in which Peter saves his life.

-That hint of humanity and shred of morality, combined an unforgettable performance by Michael Keaton, makes The Vulture (almost) best villain in the Marvel Cinematic Universe right now. -- Sherri L. Smith
+That hint of humanity and shred of morality, combined an unforgettable performance by Michael Keaton, makes The Vulture (almost) best villain in the Marvel Cinematic Universe right now... and possibly a contender over in Sony's Marvel Universe, if the first Morbius trailer is to be believed. - Sherri L. Smith

 It’s hard to argue with the idea that Thanos, the big bad of the first decade of the MCU, is at the top of the charts when it comes to power levels.
 Possessing the six Infinity Stones – artifacts that control the metaphysical forces of the universe – will do that.
 But Thanos isn’t just the toughest Titan on the block – he’s also one of the most compelling villains Marvel has put on the screen thanks to a stunning motion capture performance from actor Josh Brolin.